ZeyuT/CarND-Capstone/README.md

 ### Planning Subsystem

 The subsystem plans the vehicle’s trajectory based on the vehicle’s current position and velocity along with the state of upcoming traffic lights.
-The subsystem publishs the trajetory to the control subsystem in the form of a list of waypoints.
+The subsystem publishes the trajectory to the control subsystem in the form of a list of waypoints.

 #### Waypoint Loader Node

 This node is given by Udacity.
-It is used for loading a CSV file that contains all waypoints along the track and publish them.
-The loaded CSV file can be switched between simulator and real testing track.
+It is used for loading a CSV file that contains all waypoints along the track and publishes them.
+The loaded CSV file can be switched between the simulator and the real testing track.

 #### Waypoint Updater Node

 This node subscribes to three topics to get the entire list of waypoints, vehicle’s current position and velocity, and the state of upcoming traffic lights and stop lines' position.
-The node plans a path and publish a list of 50 waypoints to the control subsystem to follow at a rate of 50Hz.
+The node plans a path and publishes a list of 50 waypoints to the control subsystem to follow at a rate of 50Hz.

-Each time the node calculates the trajectory, if the uncoming traffic light is red and the vehicle get close enough to the traffic light, then the node will plan a trajectory on which the vehicle will decelerate at maximum rate and stop right behind the stopline of the upcoming traffic light.
+Each time the node calculates the trajectory, if the upcoming traffic light is red and the vehicle gets close enough to the traffic light, then the node will plan a trajectory on which the vehicle will decelerate at the maximum rate and stop right behind the stop line of the upcoming traffic light.
 Otherwise, the node will plan trajectories only based on the waypoints list of the track.

 ### Control Subsystem

-The subsystem publish commands for the vehicle’s steering, throttle, and brakes based on the list of waypoints published by the planning subsystem.
-Besides, the subsystem can be taken over by human in any time.
+The subsystem publishes commands for the vehicle’s steering, throttle, and brakes based on the list of waypoints published by the planning subsystem.
+Besides, the subsystem can be taken over by humans at any time.

 #### Waypoint Follower Node